-- Aim 1 harvesting and primary processing equipment minimum £2,500 and maximum £50,000 - Aim 1 secondary processing equipment minimum £1,000 and maximum £6,000 - Aim 2 nursery, seed supply and ground preparation equipment minimum £2,500 and maximum £50,000 - Aim 3 mobile equipment to help adapt and recover from Covid-19 minimum £2,500 and maximum £50,000
+- Aim 1 harvesting and primary processing equipment minimum £2,500 and maximum £50,000 - Aim 1 secondary processing equipment minimum £1,000 and maximum £6,000 - Aim 2 nursery, seed supply and ground preparation equipment minimum £2,500 and maximum £50,000 - Aim 2 Deer larders (in Scotland's rainforest and Caledonian Pinewoods) minimum £2,500 and maximum £50,000 - Aim 3 mobile equipment to help adapt and recover from Covid-19 minimum £2,500 and maximum £50,000

 We will consider applications that purchase equipment through hire purchase, but we will only provide grant support against expenditure incurred within the first two years of the initial payment.

-Grant support will only be provided towards the capital cost of the purchased equipment, we will not support the cost of interest charged in a hire purchase agreement.
+We will not support the cost of interest charged in a hire purchase agreement.